eddyerburgh/blog/_posts/2016-01-31-run-javascript-when-media-queries-are-active.md

 layout: post
 status: publish
 published: true
-title: Run JavaScript When Media Queries are Active
+title: Run JavaScript when media queries are active
 description: Surefire way to run JavaScript only when CSS media queries are active.
 Don't let your JavaScript lag behind your CSS - bulletproof your JavaScript
 author:
   display_name: Edd Yerburgh